ibm-js/sdk/GUIDELINES.md

     * laying out element with borders (defaultapp.css set border-box on everything)
     * using an element that uses the whole height of the page (height:100% is needed on ascendants, including body)
     * in need of getting rid of the default margin/padding defined by browsers
+* must support high contrast (IE and FF on Windows, with high contrast mode enabled in the OS settings);
+  device specific themes (currently iOS and holodark) are exempt from this rule
+* bootstrap theme will use font-icons rather than CSS sprites, in order to support high-contrast mode and also theme customization (i.e. changing the colors of the icons)

 ### Inheritance Guidelines

 * Visual components (aka widgets) MUST extend delite/Widget